Ch3lLIST4/CTF-Writeups-2019/picoCTF-2019/Cryptography/Mr-Worldwide.md

 [K]odiak            (57.790001, -152.407227)
 [A]lexandria        (31.205753, 29.924526)
 ```
 I thought it was the city names but it wasn't.
-I actually tried to zoom out a lil bit for each location and get the first highlighted word which I believe is either city or region then I googled for the string and the google autocorrect system helped.
+I actually tried to zoom out a lil bit for each location and get the first highlighted word which I believe is either cities or regions then I googled for the string and the google autocorrect system really helped me out.

 flag:
 ```